-According to the Philippines report from the Senate Committee on Energy, of the 2.4M households that are not grid connected, more than 75% are situated in the Visayas and Mindanao region in the central and southern parts of the country.
-Currently, these families depend on candles and kerosene lamps as their sources of light, and they use repurposed lead acid batteries to charge their phones for communication.
+According to the Philippines report from the Senate Committee on Energy, of the 2.4M households that are not grid connected, more than 75% are situated in the Visayas and Mindanao regions in the central and southern parts of the country.
+Currently, these families depend on candles and kerosene lamps as their light sources, and they use repurposed lead acid batteries to charge their phones for communication.

 Light of Hope has been helping underserved, off-the-grid communities in Visayas since 2018.
 Their Cloudgrid solution is a small solar generator system that helps a household get enough power for more than 12 hours of light, along with mobile phone charging for its neighbors.
 Through the Light of Hope payment model, Cloudgrid owners can offer charging services to nearby houses for a fee, out of which they pay for the device and deployment costs.

 Through this project, 1,400 households across 10 communities in the Visayas region have been provided with access to lighting with solar lamps made from recycled PET bottles.

 An affordable smart solar generator system has also been developed that will enable households in rural off-grid areas to power basic appliances and collect usage data that will be beneficial to telecommunication and utility companies.
 After spending roughly $20 per month on kerosene lamps and candles, each household will now pay only $12 per month for the entire system.